insected/bobbae_gcp-wiki/Machine-Learning.md

 One technique consists in replacing the missing value of a feature by an average value of this feature in the dataset.

-Another technique is to replace the missing value by the same value outside the normal range of values.

 https://towardsdatascience.com/6-different-ways-to-compensate-for-missing-values-data-imputation-with-examples-6022d9ca0779